Help with Alcohol Detox (Disclaimer: The Picture above is a Library Picture as all our centres are different inside)

-Alcohol Detox – Inpatient – If you feel you may have an alcohol addiction or just a problem with your drinking habits, call our team today.
+Help with Alcohol Detox.
+If you feel you may have an alcohol addiction or just a problem with your drinking habits.
+Call our team today.
 Tel: 0845 3881 543.
 We can help you in a number of ways.
-Even if you are taking other substances as well as alcohol, we deal with this all day every day and have many different detox options and programmes available for you to help with all addictions to any substance or substances, legal or illegal.
+Even if you are taking other substances as well as alcohol.
+We deal with this all day every day and have many different detox options.
+Programmes also available for you to help with all addictions to any substance or substances, legal or illegal.

 Alcohol Detox – Inpatient

-Alcohol Detox – Inpatient – An Alcohol detox or the withdrawal of alcohol from the body can be unpleasant if not handle correctly with the right medication, and the correct dosage for the client’s needs.
-An alcohol detox should only be done under medical supervision either at an alcohol detox unit or at home.
+Help with Alcohol Detox.
+Alcohol Detox – Inpatient – An Alcohol detox or the withdrawal of alcohol from the body can be unpleasant if not handled correctly with the right medication.
+The correct dosage of medication for the client’s needs.
+An alcohol detox should only be done under medical supervision.
+Either at an alcohol detox unit or at home.
 Always make sure the alcohol detox unit you are attending is CQC registered.

-Alcohol Detox – Inpatient – The level of care depending on your needs is also very important.
-Call our team on Tel: 0845 3881 543 to discuss the level of care you are going to need to make your detox as safe and comfortable as possible and what is going to be the most beneficial for you.
+Help with Alcohol Detox – The level of care depending on your needs is also very important.
+Call our team on Tel: 07811 606 606 to discuss the level of care you are going to need.
+We will make your detox as safe and comfortable as possible.
+We are also going to do the best programme which is most beneficial for you.

 Female Alcohol Detox

 Help with Alcohol Detox – If a female client is known to be pregnant before entering an alcohol detox unit, then the detox unit will need a letter from the clients Consultant Obstetrician stating it is safe to detox the client.
 This will need to be done before any medicines can be given.
 All females will be pregnancy tested before any medication can be administered.
 This normal throughout all rehabilitation centres, and detox units for obvious reasons.
 Most detox units also offer massage and acupuncture as a form of relaxation to help the client through their detox.